meleneth/mobilis/README.md

 Add projects of the various kinds.
 The input doesn't save you from mistakes like entering spaces for service names, so don't do it.

+Do not use dashes or underscores for database names.
+Underscores are invalid in hostnames, and dashes are invalid in ??? yaml keys?

 If you need any containers to connect to other containers via the internal names, you will want to add a link from the project that is connecting to the project that is being connected to.